dib-lab/2020-ibd/docs/main.md

 We then performed gene enrichment analysis on the differentially abundant genes with KEGG ortholog annotations in *C. bolteae*.
 While many KEGG pathways are significant, flagellar assembly had the second lowest p value (17 genes).
 Bacterial flagellin is a dominant antigen in Crohn's disease but not ulcerative colitis [@lodes2004bacterial; @duck2007isolation].

-Only *Faecalicatena gnavus* (*Ruminococcus gnavus* in NCBI taxonomy) showed no difference in the mean number of genes per sample between CD and nonIBD and UC and nonIBD.
-*F. gnavus* is an aerotolerant anaerobe, one clade of which has only been found in the guts of IBD patients [@hall2017].
-*F. gnavus* also produces an inflammatory polysaccharide that induces TNFa secretion in a response mediated by toll-like receptor 4 [
-@henke2019ruminococcus].
+#### f gnavus
-We performed differential abundance analysis between CD and nonIBD as well as UC and non IBD to understand whether the pangenome, but not pangenome diversity, varied between disease states.
+We performed differential abundance analysis between CD and nonIBD as well as UC and non IBD to understand whether the metapangenome varied between disease states.
 While 5,984 genes were differentially abundant in CD, only 197 were less abundant in UC.
 This suggests that *F. gnavus* is different from nonIBD in CD alone.